ultraleap/HandyBeam/doc/source/031_installation_guide.rst

 .. code-block:: bash

-    pip install bugsnag
-    conda install nb_conda_kernels matplotlib pyqtgraph numpy scipy pandas conda install -c conda-forge cmocean
+    pip install bugsnag appdirs vispy pyquaternion pyopengl conda install nb_conda_kernels matplotlib pyqtgraph numpy scipy pandas conda install -c conda-forge cmocean

 10. Install pyopencl.
 At this point, there might be some errors, depending on how is Your laptop set up.
-If they occur, please make a screenshot and send them to me.
+If they occur, you will have to somehow debug it and then come back here.
+In any case, make sure that pyopencl is installed correctly and you can run some examples.

 .. code-block:: bash